 (c) the use of the prison dog is in accordance with any relevant rules.

-[Regulation 81D inserted in Gazette 7 Oct 1997 p.
+[Regulation 81D inserted: Gazette 7 Oct 1997 p.
 5610.]

 81E.
 Particular duties of dog handlers

 (1) A dog handler who has been allocated responsibility for a particular prison dog is to ensure that no other person has access to, or control of, that dog, other than in accordance with the directions of the officer in charge of the canine section.